Israeli climate-tech firms team up with former foes to face threat of rapid warming

 She said Israelis have been teaching Emiratis about implementing solutions fast — “Israelis have that survival instinct” — while the Emiratis have been showing Israelis how to translate ambitious concepts into long-term strategy.

-Elad Levi, who heads the regional subsidiary of the Israeli company Netafim, agreed that “there’s an opportunity to work together.”
+Elad Levi, the vice president for the Middle East and Africa for the Israeli company Netafim, agreed that “there’s an opportunity to work together.”
 Netafim invented the world’s first drip-irrigation systems, developed at tiny Kibbutz Hatzerim in Israel’s Negev desert.

-Levi, an Israeli based in the Emirati city of Dubai, said that Netafim’s artificial intelligence and big-data-based systems have been boosting yields at greenhouses across Abu Dhabi and Al Ain, which like the rest of the UAE import up to 90 percent of their food.
+Levi said that Netafim’s drip-irrigation systems have been boosting yields at greenhouses across Abu Dhabi and Al Ain, which like the rest of the UAE import up to 90 percent of their food.
 The company’s high-tech systems are connected to sensors that measure conditions and microscopic changes in the trunks and roots of crops and in the surrounding atmosphere and then calibrate ideal amounts and schedules for providing water and fertilizer.

 The expanding role of Israeli climate technology in the region will prompt further development of digitized farming, with projects like Netafim’s initiative to design citrus hedges for robotic pickers, according to Naty Barak, the company’s former chief sustainability officer.